 Architectural project coordinators work in conjunction with engineers and government organizations to oversee the design of a project.
 In addition to creating work schedules, the coordinator ensures that the project complies with regulations, which includes revising the project design as necessary to achieve client satisfaction.

 Additional responsibilities include reviewing project bids, determining practicality of designs and creating cost analysis reports.
 Accurate representation of the best interests of the overall project is a major aspect of the coordinator's duties.

 Although the U.S. Bureau of Labor Statistics (BLS) doesn't provide specific outlook information for architectural project coordinators, the job growth for architects, except landscape and naval, is expected to be faster than average.
-The BLS projected a 7% increase in employment for architects between 2014 and 2024 (www.bls.gov).
+The BLS projected an increase faster than average in employment for architects between 2018 and 2028 (www.bls.gov).
 Geographical location is vital to the potential job market for architects; however, architects with specific training in ''green design'' will be especially sought after.

-In May 2015, the BLS published the median annual salary earned by architects as $76,100.
+In May 2018, the BLS published the mean annual salary earned by architects as $88,860.
 The states employing the most architects included California, New York and Texas.
-States offering the highest average wages to architects included California, Georgia, and Massachusetts.
+States offering the highest average wages to architects included New York, Massachusetts, and District of Columbia.